This is a Medicare-related page; some of the links will take you to non-Medicare information or to a different website.

 You, your providers, and your representatives have 60 calendar days to file an appeal related to denial or reduction or termination of authorized Medicare or Medicaid benefit coverage.

 a.
 Expedited Service Appeals: Notification of a decision will be made within 24 hours in certain circumstances.
-For all other circumstances where a standard decision would significantly increase the risk to your health, a decision and notification will be made within 72 hours after we receive all necessary information.
+For all other circumstances where a standard decision would significantly increase the risk to your health, a decision and notification will be made within 72 hours after we receive all the necessary information.
 VNSNY CHOICE may extend the timeframe by up to 14 calendar days if the member requests the extension or if we need additional information and the extension of the time benefits you.

 b.
 Standard Service Appeals: Notification of a decision will be given within 30 calendar days of receiving the written or oral appeal.
 VNSNY CHOICE Medicare may extend the 30 calendar day timeframe by up to 14 calendar days if the member or a provider on your behalf (written or oral) requests the extension or if VNSNY CHOICE justifies a need for additional information in the interest of the member.